GlobeCore / Publications / Additive Technologies - How Vortex Layer Device Improve Raw Materials for 3D Objects

 Additive manufacturing is expanding production and seeking auxiliary technologies.
-One of them is the involvement of magnetic mill (AVS) – convenient tools for creating raw materials for 3D printers faster and better.
+One of them is the involvement of vortex layer device (AVS) – convenient tools for creating raw materials for 3D printers faster and better.

 It should be noted that new methods of manufacturing parts began to emerge in the early 1980s.
 People wanted to save and produce objects without removing “excess” material, as is the case with traditional mechanical processing technology.
 The innovation was to create a product layer by layer according to a three-dimensional model (3D model) by adding plastic, ceramic, or metal powders, “binding” them in a thermal, diffusion, or adhesive manner.
 These additive technologies have moved from manufacturing paper and plastic prototypes to directly obtaining finished functional products over three decades.
 Today, additive manufacturing allow the creation of metal or non-metal prototypes and functional products that do not require mechanical post-processing.